Australian arts, culture and creative industries in China

 Since the 1990s, exhibitions of Aboriginal art have toured to Chinese museums and galleries, including Papunya Painting: Out of the Australian Desert (2010) and Making Change (2012) at the National Art Museum of China in Beijing.

-Australian artists regularly undertake residencies in China and are included in major group exhibitions such as the Shanghai Biennale and Beijing Media Art Biennale.
+Australian artists regularly undertake residencies in China and are included in major group exhibitions such as the Shanghai Biennale.
 Leading Australian artists like Shen Shaomin, Guan Wei and Xiao Lu live and work in Beijing.

 Australia’s world-renowned orchestras regularly tour to China.
 The Sydney Symphony Orchestra has long-term partnerships with the National Centre for Performing Arts and Shanghai Orchestra Academy.
 The Australian Ballet has toured to China since the 1980s, with return performances at the prestigious Shanghai International Arts Festival.